Language-Research-Technology/ldaca-website/content/news/posts/ldaca-metadata-ecosystem-eresearch-2022/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide23.png' alt='Describo Screenshot editing a collection record (PT)  ' title='Slide: 23' border='1'  width='85%%'/>

 This screenshot shows the Language Data Commons RO-Crate Profile in action.
-This is the [Describo Online] metadata editor, with configuration that reflects the profile being used to describe a language data collection using linked-data metadata.
+This is the [Describo Online] metadata editor, with configuration that reflects the profile being used to describe a language {{< glossary_link display="data collection" id="data-collection" >}} using linked-data metadata.

 In this case, the description is of the collection object.